digitalservicebund/digitalcheck-apps/doc/adr/0002-use-monorepo.md

 ### Monorepo

-The usual concerns of (large) monorepos like sluggish performance, unrelatedness of projects or teams, notification spam etc. do not apply in our case.
+The usual concerns of (large) monorepos such as sluggish performance, unrelatedness of projects or teams, notification spam etc. do not apply in our case.

 <table>
 <tr>